earlman/me-content/README.md

 ### DateTime
-The accepted date format is extended format according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601):

-`YYYY-MM-DDThh:mm:ssTZD`
+2 DateTime formats are accepted.
+Both are in accordance with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601):

+1) `YYYY-MM-DDThh:mm`
+2) `YYYY-MM-DD`

-**Note:** This standard only refers to the plain-text version, as it's stored in the database.
+**Note:** This standard only refers to the property as it's stored in the database.
 Implementations of the data can and should adjust the format to make it easier to read.